software810/Databases/README.md

     4. Search books
     0. Exit
   ```
   The program should perform the function that the user selects.
-The implementation of these functions are left up to me.
+The implementation of these functions are left up to me